-A subsidiary of the Shareholder Fund contributes to an employer-sponsored superannuation scheme that provides lump sum benefits for defined contribution members and pension benefits for defined benefit members on retirement (the "Plan").
+AMPS, a subsidiary of the Shareholder Fund, contributes to an employer-sponsored superannuation scheme that provides lump sum benefits for defined contribution members and pension benefits for defined benefit members on retirement (the "Plan").
 The Plan is closed to new members.
+During 2018, the pension liability has been transferred to and classified under liabilities held for sale, as it relates to AMPS.
+See Note 6.4.